Is 50/50 always fair in a divorce settlement? – Our guide to splitting assets during or after divorce

 • Make a list of all your assets and debts (sometimes called liabilities) – you can do this on a simple spreadsheet.

-• Show your partner evidence such as bank statements to make your finances transparent
+• Show your partner evidence such as bank statements to make your finances transparent.

 • Find out the value of your pensions (request a Cash Equivalent Transfer Value (CETV) from your pension providers) – This can take up to three months with some pensions so request it early.
 For more information involving pensions when divorcing, we have a blog.

 • Work out how much money you will need to live on in the future (look at your outgoings).
-If your income doesn’t cover your outgoings investigate benefits you may be entitled to, spousal maintenance or cutting back if that’s possible
+If your income doesn’t cover your outgoings investigate benefits you may be entitled to, spousal maintenance or cutting back if that’s possible.

-• Check if you are entitled to tax credits
+• Check if you are entitled to tax credits.

 • Think about how and when you will return to work to support yourself if you’re not currently working.
 What sort of wage or salary do you think you can earn?

-• Calculate any child maintenance you think you might be due (you can do this on the child maintenance service website - remember this is the statutory minimum of what you *need * to pay, not what you *should * pay)
+• Calculate any child maintenance you think you might be due (you can do this on the child maintenance service website - remember this is the statutory minimum of what you need to pay, not what you should pay).

 Are assets split 50/50 in divorce?

 Not necessarily.
 Once you have gathered all of your information and shared it with your partner, talk to them about how you want to split everything.
-Try and have options rather than a single proposal.
+Try to have options rather than a single proposal.
 It’s worth remembering that the law does not have a defined formula for splitting assets in divorce.

 To make fair agreements, you must think about what the courts in England & Wales take into consideration; the needs of any children, your financial needs, your earning capacity, the contribution you have made (staying at home to raise children counts equally to earning money outside of the home), the length of the marriage, and your age and any health considerations.